 On September 25, 2020 the issuance of a new Stormwater Utility System Revenue Note, Series 2020, was validated by the Circuit Court of Pinellas County to be issued in the amount of \$45,000 through South State Bank.
-The proceeds will be used to finance the up-front costs of the stormwater system enhancements.
+The proceeds were used to finance the up-front costs of the stormwater system enhancements.
 The term of the note is 3 years at an interest rate of 3.75% payable quarterly.
-The loan principal balance as of September 30, 2021 is \$37,845.
+The loan principal balance as of September 30, 2022 is \$23,120.

-Additional information on the City's long-term debt activity can be found in Note 9 on pages 46-49 of this report.
+Additional information on the City's long-term debt activity can be found in Note 9 on pages 46- 49 of this report.